Fleximex/interval_time_picker/README.md

 The options are a factor of 60 with 5 being the lowest and 30 being the highest.
 The default value is `VisibleStep.Fifths`.

 ## Disclaimer

+If the initial minute is not a multiplication of the interval it will show that minute.
+So handle this yourself when calling `showIntervalTimePicker`.

 This package is only tested on Android with Flutter version 1.20.2